Graph-Theoretic Analysis of Phase Optimization Complexity in Variational Wave Functions for Heisenberg Antiferromagnets

-\textsf{Acknowledgement.} We are grateful to Zohar Nussinov, David A. Huse, Ruy Fabila, Ernesto Estrada, Sam Hopkins, and Filippo Vicentini for their insightful discussions and comments.
-We also extend our sincere thanks to Georg Schwiete and Nobuchika Okada for their careful reading of the manuscript and their valuable suggestions.
+\textsf{Acknowledgement.} We are grateful to Prof. Zohar Nussinov, Prof. David A. Huse, Prof. Ruy Fabila, Prof. Ernesto Estrada, Prof. Sam Hopkins, and Prof. Filippo Vicentini for their insightful discussions and comments.
+We also extend our sincere gratitude to Prof. Georg Schwiete and Prof. Nobuchika Okada for their careful reading of the manuscript and their valuable suggestions.
 MAS and PTA are grateful to the National Science Foundation (NSF) for financial support under Grant No. [1848418].
 M.H acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC).

-\includepdf[pages=-,pagecommand={},]{sm.pdf}
+\includepdf[pages=-,pagecommand={},]{sm.pdf} \AtBeginShipoutNext{\AtBeginShipoutDiscard}